BillJr99/Ursinus-CS173/_pages/Activities/activity-datatypes.md

         - The excerpt from the above interview with Admiral Grace Hopper includes a quotation.
 How can you print quotation marks to the screen without Java interpreting them as the end of your <code>String</code>?
         - Notice the use of <code>System.out.print</code> and <code>System.out.println</code>.
 What's the difference between these two statements?
         - How could you revise the above program to print the entire statement using only one line of code (in other words, only one call to <code>System.out.println</code>?
-	- title: "Escape Characters"
-	  model: Test model
-	  questions:
-        - What happens if you print an escape character?
-Does the backslash actually print?
-		- Why do you think we call these &quot;escape characters?&quot;
-		- What escape character do you think prints a backslash to the screen?
-		- How would you print the actual characters <code>\\n</code> to the screen (i.e., not a newline character, but the actual backslash and n characters)?

   reflective_prompts:
     - What other kinds of data could you imagine a computer representing?